jtbnz/compare_usb/README.md

 source ~/.bashrc
 ```

-Now you can run `usbwatch.sh` from anywhere by typing `usbwatch.sh` in the terminal.
+Now you can run `compare_usb.sh` from anywhere by typing `compare_usb.sh` in the terminal.

 ## License

-This project is released under the MIT License.
+This project is released under the GNU GENERAL PUBLIC LICENSE.